MarcoSutti/ml_projects/README.md

 # Machine Learning Projects
-This page collects some Machine Learning (ML) projects on which I have been working recently.
-These projects originated from the Data Science in Python course that I have been following on DataQuest.
+This page collects some Machine Learning (ML) projects I have been recently working on.
+These projects originated from the *Data Science in Python* course that I have been following on *DataQuest*.
 Information about the data used and project descriptions are contained in the corresponding Jupyter Notebooks.

-This repository is work in progress and the projects themselves might undergo some changes over time.
+This repository is **work in progress** and the projects themselves might undergo some changes over time.
 For the moment, there are three projects in the repository:

 ## 1. Predicting car prices
 In this project, we use the **k-nearest neighbors algorithm** to predict a car's market price using its attributes.
 We explore some basic *data cleaning* techniques, *univariate* and *multivariate model*, and *hyperparameter tuning*.